TerraFirmaCraft/Documentation/1.18.x/data/custom.md

 A food item definition defines a food, and applies TFC style stats to it including decay, hunger, water, and nutrition.
 It is a file located under the subfolder `food_items`.
 It has the following properties:

 - `ingredient`: An [Ingredient](../ingredients/) to which this food item definition applies to.
+- `type`: An optional string, either `dynamic` or `dynamic_bowl`.
+If this parameter is specified, none of the parameters below should be used, as the food values are specified via code.
 - `hunger`: An integer (Default `4`).
 Defines how much hunger this food restores.
 The player's full hunger bar is equal to `20`.
 - `saturation`: A number (Default `0.0`).
 Defines how much saturation this food restores.
 Measured in the same units as hunger.
 - `water`: A number (Default `0.0`).
 Defines how much water this food restores.
 The player's full water bar is equal to `100`.